krishnachaitanya018/Pandas_cleaned_data-repo/README.md

 df.duplicated().sum()

-To display count of duplicate values of columns- df.isna().sum()
+To display the count of duplicate values of columns- df.isna().sum()